pyoung213/webpack-provides-module/README.md

 Webpack Provides Module
 ==========

-Webpack plugin that allows you to not use static paths so you can move components around freely in your folder structure.
+Webpack plugin that allows importing modules by symbolic name, rather than by path.

 Install
 ----